Are you an adviser? Go to Unbiased Pro

 You’ll set or agree to a fixed interest rate and choose the period of time you’d like to lend the money (typically one to five years).

 Some sites let you select exactly who you’d like to lend money to.
-However, it’s more common for sites to divide your money between several borrowers to manage risk on your part.
+However, it’s more common for sites to divide your money between several borrowers to reduce your risk.

 There are different products on offer, each with varying interest rates, risks and terms of withdrawal.